Saudi crown prince visits Turkey as countries normalize ties - KESQ

 Associated Press

-ANKARA, Turkey (AP) — Saudi Crown Prince Mohammed bin Salman is set to make his first visit to Turkey as the two regional heavyweights press ahead with efforts to repair ties following the slaying of Saudi columnist Jamal Khashoggi in Istanbul.
-The crown prince will meet Turkey’s Recep Tayyip Erdogan on Wednesday – the last leg of a Middle East tour that also took him to Egypt and Jordan.
-Erdogan said their talks will focus on advancing Turkish-Saudi relations to a “much higher degree.”
+ANKARA, Turkey (AP) — Saudi Crown Prince Mohammed bin Salman is set to make his first visit to Turkey following the slaying of Saudi columnist Jamal Khashoggi in Istanbul.
+The crown prince is set to meet Turkish President Recep Tayyip Erdogan on Wednesday.
+Erdogan said their talks would focus on advancing Turkish-Saudi relations to a “much higher degree.”
 The rapprochement comes as Turkey faces its worst economic crisis in two decades and is trying to draw investments.
-Saudi Arabia has been trying to broaden its alliances at a time when relations between Riyadh and Washington are strained.
+The killing of Khashoggi strained Turkish-Saudi relations and put pressure on Prince Mohammed.
+A U.S. intelligence assessment said he approved an operation to kill or capture the journalist, which he has denied.
+Khashoggi’s fiancée criticized the prince being welcomed to Ankara.